-I’ve still got that green and navy going on with the barstools, but I also added in bright pops of color with the art.
-I balanced all of that color out by going with lots of white backgrounds and frames on the art.
+I’ve still got that green and navy going on with the barstools that help to anchor all the color, but I also added in bright pops of color with the art.
+I also balanced all of that color out by going with lots of white backgrounds and frames on the art.

 So, pull in color, but balance it out with lighter neutrals.